ubeysaab/FullStackDevelopment__2024/git&gitHub/Readme.md

 git config --list
 ```

-we used the --global flag to state that we want set this value for all git repositories that we would use.
+we used the --global flag to state that we want to set this value for all git repositories that we would use.

-when that done there is two way to start git repositories
+when that is done there are two ways to start git repositories

 1. git init: to create one from scratch
-2. git clone: make copy of repository that already exist some where else
+2. git clone: make copy of repository that already exist somewhere else

 ```git
 git init